 - a.
 All applicants must satisfactorily complete the initial driver's training class before receiving a movement and safety areas driver's license or badge.
-Nonbased personnel require escort from airport qualified movement/nonmovement area personnel. - All applicants who satisfactorily complete initial driver's training and are approved to operate unescorted in movement and safety areas are required to complete recurrent driver's training every twelve (12) consecutive calendar months.
-Recurrent training consists of a training video and written test - c.
+Non-based personnel require escort from airport qualified movement/non-movement area personnel. - b.
+All applicants who satisfactorily complete initial driver's training and are approved to operate unescorted in movement and safety areas are required to complete recurrent driver's training during the month of the expiration date printed on the airport-issued badge.
+Not completing recurrent training is subject to a non-compliance violation.
+Recurrent training consists of a training video and written test. - c.
 All applicants are required to pass the written test with a grade of at least one-hundred percent (100%).
 Applicants who do not pass the written test may retake the test after additional study.